 The DearTomorrow project was built upon a simple idea: we must talk about climate change from a place of love.
 We believe that until we think differently about this problem, we cannot adequately address it.

-We designed DearTomorrow to provide a platform for people to create and share stories with their friends and family about why they care about climate change.
-As our project has grown, we have noticed many of the messages were submitted from the same zip codes.
-That’s when we realized that community organizations, teachers and groups of friends were carrying out the project on their own.
+DearTomorrow is a platform for people to create and share stories with their friends and family about why they care about climate change.
+As DearTomorrow has grown, community organizations, teachers and groups of friends have started carrying out the project in their own communities.

-This inspired us to pull together resources for any individual or group (school, church group, community organization, group of friends) to organize their own DearTomorrow activity using readily available technology, like computers and smartphones.
+They have inspired us to pull together the following resources, which are designed for any individual, organization (school, church group, community group, friends), or network to organize their own DearTomorrow activity using readily available technology, like computers and smartphones.

 Letters and Video Project

-The letters and video project can be used by organizations as a call to action or activity for their leadership, organizers and members.
+The letters and video project can be used by organizations to share their stories, engage their team and members and inspire others.
 Example: DearTomorrow is a featured action on BeforetheFlood’s Climate Action Hub.